Thursday, April 18, 2013

 The right to marry shall not be abridged or denied by the United States or any state on account of sex or sexual orientation.

-We are definitely in favor of lifting restrictions that prevent someone from marrying someone of the same sex.
+We are definitely in favor of lifting restrictions that prevent someone from marrying someone of the same gender.
 But this amendment would still leave on the books numerous laws that prevent full marriage equality.
 The people on whose behalf I am blogging would not only still be prevented from having their marriages recognized, but many could be imprisoned for openly living as married.
 Prejudice against one is prejudice against all.

 A better wording for the amendment would be: